2021 B2B Content Marketing Analysis

 A fair number of B2B enterprises are either not using the content as part of their marketing approach, or their content marketing is happening off-site (with social media networks including LinkedIn).
 It’s also good to know about the SEO trends to boost your rankings in 2021.

 The rest of this report focuses on the B2B enterprises that do use blogging as part of their content marketing strategy.

 60% of B2B Enterprises Use WordPress CMS

-Across 360 SaaS enterprises with existing blogs, we have identified 25 type of content management systems in usage.
+Across 360 SaaS enterprises with existing blogs, we have identified 25 types of content management systems in usage.
 The best choice among them was WordPress, used by 61% of enterprises.

 Note: We were not able to fully discover the CMS usage by 53 of the enterprises on our list (10.5%).
-These are possibly custom-built solutions, or not so much popular CMSs.
+These are possibly custom-built solutions or not-so-popular CMSs.

 According to BuiltWith, WordPress is the World’s most popular CMS.

 So, the fact WordPress came out on the top shouldn’t come as a surprise.